hazem3500/front-end-interview-preparation-guide/README.md

 <img width="100%" src="https://raw.githubusercontent.com/Jobeir/front-end-interview-preparation-guide/master/images/github-repo-hero.png" alt="The Frontend job interview preparation guide"/>
 <br/>

-# The Frontend job interview preparation guide
 The goal of this guide is to help you prepare and practice for your next interview.
-We have curated the list of resources to keep it manageable and
+We have curated this list of resources to keep it manageable and as impactful as possible.
+The learning resources are mostly focused around JavaScript, but the practice questions cover the entire Frontend spectrum.

 - [Learn](#learn)
 - [Practice](#practice)

 # Learn
 These resources are the ideal to brush up on Frontend related topics.
-Before diving into tests
+Before diving into practice questions it's best to review or learn Frontend specific material.

 #### JavaScript
 <a href="https://github.com/getify/You-Dont-Know-JS">You Don't Know JS</a>